marcelinoedu/marcelinoedu/README.md

 👨‍💻 You can get more info at: http://marcelinoedu.com;

-📫 You can reach me at: eduardoofficial12@gmail.com;
+📫 Also reach me at: eduardoofficial12@gmail.com;

 ⚡ It's crazy but I love wild Western movies, 80s stuffs, and a piece of good old country music.